-- what is regulated by the Financial Services Authority - the requirements for FSA authorisation - the consequences of carrying out a 'regulated activity' without FSA authorisation - the method of obtaining FSA authorisation basic conditions which must be satisfied by firms wishing to undertake 'exempt regulated activities' (S327 FSMA &FSMA (Nonexempt Activities) Order 2001)
+- what is regulated by the FCA

+- the requirements for FCA authorisation

+- the consequences of carrying out a 'regulated activity' without FCA authorisation

+- the method of obtaining FCA authorisation.

-Trainees should have an understanding of:
+Trainees should understand:

-- what constitutes a 'regulated activity' and the principal exclusions in the FSMA (Regulated Activities) Order 2001 (RAO) - the exemption in 'Part XX' of the FSMA for professional firms not conducting 'mainstream regulated activities' but carrying on "exempt regulated activities"
+- what constitutes a 'regulated activity' and the principal exclusions in the FSMA (Regulated Activities) Order 2001 (RAO) - the exemption in 'Part XX' of the FSMA for professional firms not conducting 'mainstream regulated activities' but carrying on "exempt regulated activities" - basic conditions which must be satisfied by firms wishing to undertake 'exempt regulated activities' (S327 FSMA & FSMA (Non-exempt Activities) Order 2001).